Recognition of same-sex unions in Nigeria: Legislative action

+Aftermath and arrests

 A case, Mr. Teriah Joseph Ebah v.
-Federal Republic of Nigeria, challenging the constitutionality of the law was dismissed in October 204 for lack of standing.
-In 2018, several LGBT activists said to their knowledge that the law had never been used to convict anyone in any same-sex marriage-related case.
+Federal Republic of Nigeria, challenging the constitutionality of the law was dismissed by the Federal High Court in October 2014 for lack of standing.
+In 2018, several LGBT activists said that to their knowledge the law had not been used to convict anyone in any same-sex marriage-related case.
 According to the activists, this is because the law is "incoherent", and many cases involving suspected LGBT persons lack proper evidence, making it "impossible for prosecutors to present a winnable case and prove that any crime has been committed".
 Nevertheless, "because of this law, the police treat people in any way that they please.
 They torture, force people to confess, and when they hear about a gathering of men, they just head over to make arrests."
 In 2018, a group of 47 men were arrested in Lagos for allegedly being "initiated into a gay club".
 The men said they were attending a birthday party.
 This case was widely seen as a test case on whether the law could be used to prosecute.
-Judge Rilwan Aikawa of the Federal High Court of Nigeria dismissed the case for lack of evidence in October 2020.
-In October 2020, LGBT activists also used the EndSARS and EndPoliceBrutality protests in Nigeria to demand an end to marginalization of the LGBT community in Nigeria.
+Judge Rilwan Aikawa of the Federal High Court dismissed the case for lack of evidence in October 2020.
+In October 2020, LGBT activists also used the End SARS protests in Nigeria to demand an end to marginalization of the LGBT community in Nigeria.

 The Kano State Hisbah Corps arrested 12 young men in January 2015 in Kano on suspicion of planning a same-sex wedding.
 The men denied it, saying they were planning a friend's birthday party.
 Similarly, the police force arrested 11 young women in 2018 on charges of planning a lesbian wedding.
 The women refuted the charges, saying they were celebrating the appointment of their dance club's president.
 In December 2022, 19 people were arrested on similar charges.
 None of these cases have resulted in a conviction.
+In August 2023, 69 people were arrested in Warri for allegedly participating in a same-sex marriage.
+The police livestreamed the arrest on their Facebook page, a practice the Federal High Court had ruled illegal in 2022.
+They were released on bail the following month.
+In October 2023, 76 people were arrested in Gombe State on suspicion of planning a same-sex wedding.

+Religious performance

+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+However, the Catholic Church in Nigeria criticized the declaration and many Nigerian clerics said they would not bless same-sex couples.
+The Catholic Bishops' Conference of Nigeria issued a statement on 20 December condemning the declaration and stating that "there is no possibility in the Church of blessing same-sex unions and activities.
+That would go against God's law, the teachings of the Church, the laws of our nation and the cultural sensibilities of our people."